-- Analytical urine drug testing and breath testing for alcohol will be conducted as required by 49 CFR Part 40 as amended.
-All employees covered under FTA authority shall be subject to testing prior to performing safety-sensitive duty, for reasonable suspicion, following an accident, and random as defined, and return to duty/follow-up. - 2) A drug test can be performed any time a covered employee is on duty.
+- 1) Drug testing and alcohol testing will be conducted as required by 49 CFR Part 40 as amended.
+All employees covered under FTA authority shall be subject to testing prior to performing safety-sensitive duty, for reasonable suspicion, following an accident, and random as defined in this policy, and return to duty/follow-up. - 2) A drug test can be performed any time a covered employee is on duty.
 A reasonable suspicion, random, or follow-up alcohol test can only be performed just before, during, or after the performance of a safety-sensitive job function.
-Under Mendocino Transit Authority authority, a non-DOT alcohol test can be performed any time a covered employee is on duty. - 3) All covered employees will be subject to urine drug testing and breath alcohol testing as a condition of ongoing employment with Mendocino Transit Authority.
+Under Mendocino Transit Authority, a non-DOT alcohol test can be performed any time a covered employee is on duty.

+All covered employees will be subject to drug testing and alcohol testing as a condition of ongoing employment with Mendocino Transit Authority.
 Any safety-sensitive employee who refuses to comply with a request for testing shall be removed from duty and subject to discipline as defined in Section 800 of MTA's policy manual.